Wisconsin district investigates boys’ apparent Nazi salute

 BARABOO, Wis.
 (AP) — A Wisconsin school district is investigating a photo of a group of high school boys giving what appears to be a Nazi salute.

-Baraboo Superintendent Lori Mueller says she became aware of the photo Monday after it was posted on social media.
-Mueller says the photo appears to have been taken last spring and wasn’t on school grounds.
+Baraboo Superintendent Lori Mueller said she became aware of the photo Monday after it was posted on social media.
+The photo of more than 60 male students dressed in suits, some wearing boutonnieres, shows many with their right arm extended upward while posed on the steps of the Sauk County Courthouse.
+Mueller did not say what occasion may have brought the students together, but said the photo appears to have been taken last spring and wasn’t taken on school grounds or at a school-sponsored event.

-Mueller says the photo doesn’t reflect the district’s values and that administrators will pursue appropriate action.
-Baraboo police are also investigating.
+“The school district is investigating this situation and is working with parents, staff and local authorities.
+If the gesture is what it appears to be, the district will pursue any and all available and appropriate actions, including legal, to address the issue,” Mueller said in a letter to parents and guardians.

-The photo of more than 60 male students dressed in suits shows many with their right arm extended upward.
-The Auschwitz Memorial tweeted that the photo is why it works hard “to explain what is the danger of hateful ideology rising.”
+“The Baraboo School District is a hate-free environment where all people, regardless of race, color, religion, creed, sex, sexual orientation, gender identity, national origin or ancestry, are respected and celebrated,” Mueller’s letter continued.

 Most Read Nation & World Stories